jeffvswanson/ColorChallenge/README.md

 3. On the command line run: `docker build -t color-challenge .`
 4. Once the image has been built successfully you can run the container: `docker run -m 512m color-challenge` The option `-m` limits the maximum memory the container can use.
 5. The generated container will exit when the process completes.
 You can check how the container is performing while running by opening another command line terminal and running: `docker container inspect container_name` where `container_name` can be found by running `docker ps -a`
-6. To export the container'r files at any time:
+6. To export the container's files at any time:
-   1. Change directories into where you want the container snapshot located
+   1. Change directories into where you want the container snapshot located.
    2. Give the command `docker export container_name > contents.tar`
    3. The `.tar` file can be unzipped with Linux tools or Windows 7zip.